Skip to main content

 Why health and nutrition?
 Our goal of ending extreme poverty can only be achieved by tackling poverty’s root causes – and top among them are poor public health and nutritional deficiencies.

-For most of our more than 50 years in operation, we have been leading the way with sector-defining programmes that are changing people’s lives for the better.
 We work towards the survival and wellbeing of the world's most vulnerable communities, while ensuring they obtain the knowledge and resources to keep themselves and their families healthy and nourished.

 Breda Gahan